In this tutorial I'll show you how to replace the default pi user on Raspberry Pi with your own user account.

 Under User privilege specification, add the following line, substituting your user name for username.

 username ALL=(ALL:ALL) ALL

 Press CONTROL X, then y then Enter to save

 This time log on with your new username and password.

 To test your sudo privileges, we'll run the visudo command again..
 In the terminal type:

 If instead you see the sudoers list we altered earlier, your new user has sudo privileges, and you can remove the pi user.
-Scroll down to the pi entry.
+Press CONTROL X to exit visudo

 userdel -r pi

 This will remove the pi user and its home folder, but it won't remove the various pi entries in the groups file we modified earlier.
 As before, type: